adityaraj1702/E-Mall/README.md

 - `cart_provider.dart`: Manages the user's cart, including adding, removing, and updating cart items and there quantities.
 - `saved_product_provider.dart`: Manages the user's saved products, allowing them to save products for later.
 - `profile_data_provider.dart`: Manages the user's profile data, such as name, mobile number, and profile picture.
-- `bottom_nav_providor.dart`: Manages the bottom nav bar, allowing users to switch between screens.
+- `bottom_nav_providor.dart`: Manages the bottom nav bar, allowing users to switch between pages.
-- `category_providor.dart`: Manages the selected category, allowing users to browse products by category.
+- `category_providor.dart`: Manages the selected category, and products allowing users to browse products by category.

 ## Credits
-Product data is hardcoded in the app.
+Product data for app is setup in Firestore.
 The data is made from [Flipkart.com](https://www.flipkart.com).

 ## Contributing